MeSilicon7/VoiceModulator-GTK/README.md

 2. **Adjust Tempo**: Use the tempo slider to change the tempo.
 3. **Adjust Formant**: Use the formant slider to shift the formants.
 4. **Monitor**: Click the "Start Monitoring" button to start processing the audio input.
 Click again to stop.

+### Roadmap

+1. **Add Autotune Feature**
+   - Implement an autotune functionality to enhance pitch correction.

+2. **Add Noise Cancellation Feature**
+   - Integrate a noise cancellation algorithm to improve audio clarity.

+3. **Enhance Online Privacy Features**
+   - Develop more robust features to ensure online privacy and data protection.

+4. **Implement Auto Build GitHub Workflows**
+   - Create automated build workflows for both Linux and Windows platforms using GitHub Actions.

+5. **Add Multiple Language Support**
+   - Introduce support for multiple languages to make the application accessible to a wider audience.

+6. **Include Privacy Notes and Importance**
+   - Provide detailed privacy notes and highlight the importance of data privacy within the application.

+7. **Enable GPU Enhancement for Real-time Processing**
+   - Optimize the application to utilize GPU resources for improved real-time audio processing performance.

 ### Contributing